Odds: Applications

 In the first example at top, saying the odds of a Sunday are "one to six" or, less commonly, "one-sixth" means the probability of picking a Sunday randomly is one-sixth the probability of not picking a Sunday.
 While the mathematical probability of an event has a value in the range from zero to one, "the odds" in favor of that same event lie between zero and infinity.
 The odds against the event with probability given as p are $\frac{1-p}{p}$.
 The odds against Sunday are 6:1 or 6/1 = 6.
-It is 6 times as likely that a random day is not a Sunday.
+It is 6 times as probable that a random day is not a Sunday.

 Gambling usage

 On a coin toss or a match race between two evenly matched horses, it is reasonable for two people to wager level stakes.
 However, in more variable situations, such as a multi-runner horse race or a football match between two unequally matched teams, betting "at odds" provides the possibility to take the respective likelihoods of the possible outcomes into account.
 The use of odds in gambling facilitates betting on events where the probabilities of different outcomes vary.

 In the modern era, most fixed-odd betting takes place between a betting organisation, such as a bookmaker, and an individual, rather than between individuals.
 Different traditions have grown up in how to express odds to customers.